Lionel Messi: Public art

-Street art and public murals depicting Messi are regularly painted around the world.
-One prominent artwork that went viral is the Sistine Chapel of Football, a parody of Michelangelo's The Creation of Adam that features both Messi and Diego Maradona, along with several other prominent Argentine footballers.
-The work is exhibited at the Sportivo Pereyra club from Barracas in Buenos Aires.
+Street art and public murals depicting Messi have been painted around the world.
+One prominent work of art is the Sistine Chapel of Football, a parody of Michelangelo's The Creation of Adam that features Messi, Diego Maradona and several other Argentine footballers.
+The work is exhibited at the Sportivo Pereyra club in Barracas, Buenos Aires.

-Several public sculptures with Messi's likeness have been erected.
-Madame Tussauds unveiled their first wax sculpture of Messi at Wembley Stadium in 2012.
-After the announcement of his first retirement from the international team in June 2016, a bronze statue of Messi was erected in Buenos Aires days later in an attempt to convince him to return.
-A life-sized statue of Messi holding the World Cup trophy was unveiled outside the CONMEBOL headquarters in Luque, Paraguay in March 2023, a few months after Argentina's World Cup win.
-The statue would stand alongside those of Pelé and Maradona.
+Madame Tussauds unveiled a wax sculpture of Messi at Wembley Stadium in 2012.
+Several days after Messi announced his retirement from Argentina's national team in June 2016, a bronze statue of him was erected in Buenos Aires in an attempt to convince him to return.
+Following Argentina's 2022 World Cup victory, a life-sized statue of Messi holding the World Cup trophy was unveiled outside the CONMEBOL headquarters in Luque, Paraguay in March 2023.
+The statue of Messi stands alongside statues of Pelé and Maradona.
+In December 2025, during Messi's tour of India, a 70 ft statue of him holding the World Cup trophy was unveiled at the Sree Bhumi Sporting Club in Lake Town, Kolkata.
+The statue was later removed due to instability.
+In June 2026, an 85 ft statue of Messi was erected in Cutral Có, Argentina.

 Media

-Messi, a documentary by filmmaker Álex de la Iglesia, premiered at the 71st Venice International Film Festival in August 2014.
+Messi, a documentary directed by Álex de la Iglesia, premiered at the 71st Venice International Film Festival in August 2014.
 Messi's World Cup: The Rise of a Legend, a biographical docuseries focusing on Messi's career, his highs and lows with the Argentina national football team, and their eventual success at the 2022 FIFA World Cup, aired on Apple TV+ on 21 February 2024.

 Business ventures

-On 4 June 2024, Messi announced the release of Más+, an American brand of sports and energy drinks.
-Messi created the drink because he couldn't find a flavourful and healthy hydration option that suited his needs.
-The drink was teased to debut in Miami, Florida, on 13 June 2024.
-It was released in Publix and Walmart stores and made available for delivery on Gopuff in South Florida the following day.
-Más+ is affiliated with White Claw Hard Seltzer founder Mark Anthony.

-Later that year, on 19 September 2024, Messi announced that he would be launching a production company called 525 Rosario, named after his hometown.
-Headquartered in Miami and Los Angeles, the company was created to produce film, sporting events and branded commercials for athletes worldwide.
-It would be a joint venture with Smuggler Entertainment, who co-produced Messi's World Cup: The Rise of a Legend earlier in 2024.

-In March 2025, Messi was invited by his Uruguayan colleague and friend Luis Suárez to take part in a new soccer project, Deportivo LSM.
-The new team will focus on football training.
+On 4 June 2024, Messi announced the release of Más+, an American brand of sports drinks and energy drinks.
+Messi created the drinks because he could not find a flavourful and healthy hydration option that suited his needs.
+(Note: Attributed to multiple references:) On 19 September, Messi launched the production company 525 Rosario, which produces films, sporting events coverage and branded commercials for athletes worldwide.
+It is a joint venture with Smuggler Entertainment, which co-produced Messi's World Cup: The Rise of a Legend earlier in 2024.
+In 2025, Messi was invited by his Inter Miami teammate Luis Suárez to play a role in Deportivo LSM, the Uruguayan professional football club that Suárez founded.
+On 16 April 2026, Messi acquired full ownership of the Spanish football club UE Cornellà.